Teis-Michael/PatternAnalysis-2025/README.md

 semantic segmentation

-# working principles
+## archetecture
-algorithm implemented, problem solved. the dataset consists of a image and a segmentation image that acts as the image mask. these are used in a Unet model that consists of _x_ layers of _y_ including a encoder, decoder. this is then trained with epochs and learning rate of _z_.
+algorithm implemented, problem solved. the dataset consists of a image and a segmentation image that acts as the image mask. these are used in a Unet model that consists of 3 convolution blocks for both encoder, decoder. the Unet takes in a batch_sizex1x256x256 image and outputs batch_size_64x64 probability

+# hyper parameter
+this is then trained with epochs _z_ and learning rate of _z_.

 # dependencies
 scikit-learn 1.7.1